TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Impact Statement

 \section{Impact Statement}

-The research presented in this paper advances the understanding of deep learning by establishing differential persistent homology as a rigorous tool for probing the intrinsic structure of neural representations.
-By bridging global manifold geometry and local topological interactions, \sys offers a novel lens for interpreting how deep models organize and separate data.
-Beyond its immediate application in efficient coreset selection, this framework provides a robust, training-free mechanism for quantifying sample importance and filtering label noise.
+This work helps advance the understanding of deep learning by utilizing differentiable persistent homology as a rigorous tool for probing the intrinsic structure of neural representations.
+By bridging global manifold geometry and local topological interactions, \sys offers a novel lens for interpreting how deep models organize and separate data, complementing recent work on representation alignment across architectures.
+Beyond its immediate application in efficient coreset selection, this framework provides a robust, training-free mechanism for quantifying sample importance, filtering label noise, and enabling cross-architecture data curation without retraining.
 Ultimately, this work lays the foundation for future topological explainability tools, offering scalable insights into complex model dynamics while enabling high-performance training in resource-constrained environments.